msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 Now any string like `WORKSHOP-ABC123XYZ789DEF0` will be flagged.

-**✅ Phase 3 Complete!** You've secured your repository against credential leaks—past and future.
+**✅ Phase 3 Complete!** You've secured your repository against credential leaks-past and future.

 ---

 ## Phase 4: Dependabot (35 min)

 > **Your Mission:** Keeping dependencies up to date is tedious but critical.
 Every week, new CVEs are published for popular packages.
-Dependabot automates this—it monitors your dependencies and automatically creates pull requests to update vulnerable packages.
+Dependabot automates this-it monitors your dependencies and automatically creates pull requests to update vulnerable packages.

 ### What You'll Learn
 - How Dependabot alerts notify you of vulnerable dependencies